renwer/Pouda/README.md

 Strix is a minimalistic, anonymous, cross-platform chat room with an (upcoming) elegant user interface.
-It is designated to be primarily a learning project; nevertheless, it
+It is designated to be primarily a learning project; nevertheless, it can be really fun when deployed and enhanced with enough features.

 If you are willing to contribute to this project - feel free to do so within the list of issues provided.
 First-timers with necessary skills and responsibilities are welcome and any help is appreciated!